 Going beyond immediate knee-jerk responses to having a planned, coordinated approach to crises is the sign of a modern and mature organization.
 To plan for a crisis means a company is aware of potential risks and ready to respond in a coordinated manner.

 The best organizations are experts at proactively mitigating issues to prevent crises in the first place.
-Many top companies have potential crises emerge on a daily basis, but have the right tools, protocols and people in place to address the concerns before it ever become public knowledge.
+Many top companies have potential crises emerge on a daily basis but have the right tools, protocols, and people in place to address the concerns before it ever becomes public knowledge.

 For communications, maturity means a firm understanding of reputation risks, a core team of crisis responders, and coordination with the teams that hear about risks bubbling first.

 Here are the essentials to create this level of crisis response maturity in your organization: